 Also known as wound V.A.C therapy, this FDA-approved device uses negative pressure through a controlled suction to close large wounds and promote faster healing in patients when traditional dressing changes are not effective.

-Bending the wrist so that the palmar surface of the hand points toward the forearm.
+Bending the wrist so that the palm of the hand points toward the forearm.

 Palmar (Volar) Surface

-Also referred to as the volar surface, the palmar surface is the front, or palm, of the hand.
+Also referred to as the volar surface, the palmar surface is underside of the palm/hand.

 Occurs when you lose complete ability to control muscular activity in various locations of your body.

 Paralysis that occurs in one-half of the body, especially the lower body.